-objects in noninternational armed conflict, though customary international law does.79 Another aspect of this uncertainty about the very integrity of the laws of war is the collapse or convergence in once separate and distinct legal branches and regimes-between ad bellum and in bello rules, and between humanitarian law and human rights law, occupation law, and domestic national security law-in ways that may finally admit fundamental inadequacies in the laws of war.80 The result has been a veritable identity crisis over what constitutes the laws of war with obvious implications for compliance and for regulating new battlefields.
+between humanitarian law and human rights law, occupation law, and domestic national security law.66 The result has been a veritable identity crisis over what constitutes the laws of war with obvious implications for compliance and for regulating new battlefields.

-I want to raise one last issue before I turn to similar crises besetting modern Islamic law: the matter of this law's contemporary politicization.
-All modern war scholars from von Clausewitz forward presume that war is inseparable from politics, that war is, indeed, a form of politics or policy by other means (namely violence).
-One key virtue of humanitarian law, however, has been its ability to structurally reduce politics and political maneuvering by states in favor of protecting all civilians (and hors de combat) in conflict settings, regardless of their side in the conflict or whether the armed conflict itself is lawful or just.
-This neutral application of the jus in bello is largely a product of the "bright line" distinction between in bello and ad bellum norms-the latter comprising the separate rules governing whether a state may lawfully resort to the use of force in the first place (in the event of self-defense,
+I want to raise one last issue before I turn to similar crises besetting modern Islamic law: the matter of this humanitarian law's contemporary politicization.
+Modern strategic scholars from Clausewitz onward presume that war is inseparable from politics, that war is, indeed, a form of politics or policy by other means (namely violence), as in Clausewitz's famous dictum.
+One key virtue of humanitarian law, however, has been its ability to structurally reduce states' political maneuvering by protecting all civilians (and hors de combat) in conflict settings, regardless of their side in the conflict or whether the armed conflict itself was lawful or just.
+This neutral application of jus in bello is largely a product of the "bright line" distinction between in bello and ad bellum norms-the latter comprising the separate rules governing whether a state may lawfully resort to the use of force in the first place (in the event of self-defense, Security Council authorization, sovereign permission, and arguably, humanitarian intervention, codified in Article 2[4] of the U.N.
+Charter).
+That is, "resort to force" rules are distinct from "conduct during hostilities" rules so as to ensure that states and their militaries follow proper conduct in warfare (i.e., targeting only combatants; practicing military necessity; respecting the rights and procedures due to prisoners of wars, the sick, wounded, medics, religious professionals) regardless of how or why the conflict began.67 This distinction between in bello (conduct in warfare) and ad bellum (resort to war) rules, thus, aids in the